 Some people like to keep things casual, while others are looking for a lifelong partner.

 However, there is one personality trait that is essential for any lasting relationship: loyalty.

 People with a Loyal personality type are dedicated and committed to their partners, family, and friends.

 They are always willing to work through tough times, and they never give up on their relationships.

 Loyalty is about more than just being there for the good times; it’s about being there for the bad times too.

-People with a loyal personality type understand that relationships take work, and they are always willing to put in the effort.
+People with Loyal personalities understand that relationships take work, and they are always willing to put in the effort.

-If you are looking for a lasting relationship, look for someone who is loyal.
+If you are looking for a lasting relationship, look for someone who is a Loyal type.

 You can be sure that they will always be there for you, no matter what.

 Here are some of the most common characteristics and traits of someone who has a Loyal personality type: